mrifqy-abdallah/shop-management-store/README.md

 ## If you want to run this project on your computer...
 - Serenity is a platform for Visual Studio only (at least now), so make sure to use Visual Studio (2019 or above) to open this project.
 - Also, don't forget to import [sshop_db.sql](sshop_db.sql) to your DBMS.
 That is the database file for the project.
 - You might also need to edit the project's setting at [appsetting.json](SShopManagementSystem/SShopManagementSystem.Web/appsettings.json).
-At the **ConnectionString** part, you can change the value of _Uid_ and _Pwd_ into the username and password of your localhost DBMS.
+At the `ConnectionString` part, you can change the value of `Uid` and `Pwd` into the username and password of your own localhost DBMS.
 - If you can run the project succesfully, you will be prompted to insert username and password in order to explore the web.
 There you can enter _admin_ and _serenity_ as the username and password respectively.